Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 November 2024 01.33.35 UTC
+- WIB: Sabtu, 30 November 2024 02.21.44 UTC
-- WITA: Sabtu, 30 November 2024 02.33.35 UTC
+- WITA: Sabtu, 30 November 2024 03.21.44 UTC
-- WIT: Sabtu, 30 November 2024 03.33.35 UTC
+- WIT: Sabtu, 30 November 2024 04.21.44 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: motivational
+Kategori: success